MANDALA MK2¶

 - The CV mappings

-- The global settings: input and output clock dividers, live mode configuration, tempo.
+- The global settings: input and output clock dividers, CV hold default value, melodic mode, tempo.

 The OLED display goes to sleep after 5 minutes without touching the module to avoid wearing.
 Pressing any button will wake it up immediately.